On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Introduction

 satisfying the parallel transport relation:

 Eigenvalues of physical charges grading the BPS Hilbert space in the l.h.s. of \eqref{main} are identified with various grading degrees of the r.h.s.

-Another property we expect from functor $\beta_{\wp}$ is ``flatness" -- a reflection of a protection for the BPS Hilbert space on the supersymmetry side from small deformations, so that for two homotopic paths $\wp_1$ and $\wp_2$:
+Another property we expect from functor $\beta_{\wp}$ is ``flatness'' -- a reflection of the fact that the BPS Hilbert space on the supersymmetry side is protected from small deformations of $\wp$, so that for two homotopic paths $\wp_1$ and $\wp_2$: